interzero ekologiczna przestrzeń handlowa ekourzadzenia centrum handlowe janki

 Today we are talking about the inevitable need for change and the effects of human activity in the areas of energy, agriculture, production, consumption and waste management.
 Each of these topics is urgent, and our time is becoming increasingly limited.

-As environmental educators , we face serious challenges.
+Ace environmental educators , we face serious challenges.
 We must not only convey knowledge, but also influence the emotions of our recipients.
 This requires reflection, understanding and care for the participants of the educational process.
 Our work must be effective.
 Building social awareness is a process in which it is worth experimenting and engaging various groups of people and various topics.

-As Interzero, representing the business sector, we decided to implement a project with the Museum of Photography in Krakow “Closed circuit.
-“Waste in photography”.
+As Interzero, representing the business sector, we decided to implement a project with the Museum of Photography in Krakow "Closed circuit.
+"Waste in photography"..
 The project included a series of meetings that would result in the creation of photographs and texts freely referring to the topic of waste.

 We would like to thank Maria Masternak and Anna Sidorska from the Museum of Photography in Krakow, the workshop leaders Rafał Siderski and Krzysztof Story, all participants and our Project Manager Monika Krysztofińska.